Etiology of Constipation

 - Onset: 12 to 24 hours (may be delayed up to 72 hours).

-- Caution: Patients should take with two full 8-oz (240-mL) glasses of water and maintain adequate hydration to avoid the risk of developing a bowel obstruction.
+- Caution: Patients take the bulk producer with two full 8-oz (240-mL) glasses of water and maintain adequate hydration to avoid the risk of developing a bowel obstruction.
 Avoid administering psyllium with salicylates, nitrofurantoin, and digitalis because psyllium decreases the actions of these drugs.
 Avoid use if intestinal obstruction is suspected.

 - Use: Effective in managing irritable bowel syndrome.